-loops.
-For example, if you want to write a program that prints out individually the names of every student in a list, you may want to use a loop.
-Or if you want to run multiple calculations on values in a list, you may also want to use a loop.
+For example, say you want to write a program that prints out individually the names of every student in a list.
+You may want to use a loop to print out each name rather than separate print() statements.

 For Loop Refresher